nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 Server name: tea-76c7c85bbd-cf8nz
 ```

 When processing a single request, the rate limiting configuration has no noticeable effect.
-Now, lets try sending
+Try sending
 multiple requests.

 ```shell